shtukas/nyx/Lucille/readme.md

 - uuid
 - description
 - timeline
+- payloadType

+The possible values for payloadType are

+- aionpoint
+- text
+- url

-And then a single aion reference hardcoded to "1815ea639314" pointing at a file or a folder.
+When "aionpoint" a single aion reference hardcoded to "1815ea639314" pointing at a file or a folder.

+When "text", the content is held in the kv store at key "472ec67c0dd6"

+When "url", the url is held in the kv store at key "67c2db721728"